-Ornamental Blown Glass ‘New Mirage’ Vase by Peter Layton
+Ornamental Blown Glass ‘Pink Tahiti’ Vase by Peter Layton

-The ‘New Mirage’ vase is one of Peter Layton‘s ornamental blown glass that stands out.
-A bold and beautiful handblown glass vase waiting to be displayed in your home!
+The ‘Pink Tahiti’ vase is one of Peter Layton‘s ornamental blown glass that stands out.
+A bold and beautiful handblown glass vase with a quirky triangular shape.
+It is simply waiting to be displayed in your home!

-Exceptionally handcrafted, boasting sumptuous colours.
+Exceptionally handcrafted, boasting sumptuous colours inspired by the island paradise that is Tahiti.
 Bring this stunning vase into your home and you are guaranteed to add appeal and mystique.

 Ornamental Blown Glass Artist